the Baltics, fairytale old town, family friendly, couch surfing, Eastern Europe

 26.09.2012 - 30.09.2012

-From Helsinki, Finland we are travelling over the Baltic See to Estonis.
+From Helsinki, Finland we are travelling over the Baltic Sea to Estonia.
 This will be our introduction to Eastern Europe.
 From there we will go to the two other "Baltic states" Latvia and Lithuania.
-The Baltic Region is composed of these three countries.
-Grouped geographically in Eastern Europe, on the eastern coast of the Baltic Sea, they each have their differences.
+Grouped geographically on the eastern coast of the Baltic Sea, the three Baltic countries have their individual charms.

 I LOVE ESTONIA!!